davelively14/locorum/README.md

   - results.js to search.js
 - Testing
   - Add unit testing for Project, Result, ResultCollection, User
+  - Backends
+- Error check CSV upload
+- Allow admin to disable backends from admin menu
+  - Implement show.html to Handle
+  - Migrate add "up" boolean, default to true
+- Errata
+  - Fix multiple "Backend...loading" prints backends: menu on Search when supervisor restarts
+  - How do we persist "no results"?
+    - Are empty backends saved in resultsContainer?
+    - Do we propagate all backends regardless?
+YES

 ## v1.0 to do list
 - Deprecate